Fawwaz-s/Portfolio/README.md

 #to get the average of the variables
 ```
 The ride data has been cleaned and aggregated, they are ready to be analysed.
+>Note!, due to the file size limit on github, the meta-data for this dataset can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html)